-The Health Fund is offering an opportunity for up to five Kansas home visitors to become trained and rostered in the provision of Attachment and Biobehavioral Catch-Up (ABC) at no cost this fall.
+The Health Fund is funding an opportunity for up to four Kansas home visitors to become trained and rostered in the provision of Attachment and Biobehavioral Catch-Up (ABC) at no cost this fall – an $8,000 value.
+The training will be held virtually this fall, date/time TBD.

 Social-emotional development in young children is a critical factor related to later life outcomes such as school success, social interactions, and mental health.
 Healthy early childhood development provides a strong foundation for future learning and helps children reach their full potential, but risk factors including toxic stress, adverse childhood experiences (ACEs) and other challenges can derail this crucial process.